 All employees, officers and directors of the Company should comply with all of the laws, rules and regulations of the U.S. and other countries, and the states, counties, cities and other jurisdictions, applicable to the Company or its business.

 This Code of Ethics does not and is not intended to summarize all laws, rules and regulations applicable to the Company and its employees, officers and directors.
-Please consult the Compliance Officer and the various guidelines on specific laws, rules and regulations applicable to the Company.
+Please consult the Compliance Officer and Company guidelines on specific laws, rules and regulations applicable to the Company.